Brachycephaly in Infants

 Diagnosis and Brachycephaly Treatment

-If you are concerned about your baby having brachycephaly, we would recommend a free consultation with one of our skilled clinicians who can take some brachycephaly images and assess the severity of your baby’s condition.
+If you are concerned about your baby having brachycephaly, we would recommend a free pre-assessment with one of our skilled clinicians who can take some brachycephaly images and assess the severity of your baby’s condition.

 The best form of brachycephaly treatment varies between individuals, depending on the age and severity of the condition.